nimakaviani/managed-delivery-k8s-plugin/README.md

 ```
 ## Delivery Config Manifest

+By defining the _Delivery Config Manifest_, you can control the deployment and progression of resources to different
+environments (e.g. staging or production), and between environments via constraints.
-The skeleton for a delivery config manifest in Spinnaker managed delivery looks like the following:
+The skeleton for a delivery config manifest in Spinnaker's managed delivery looks like the following:

 ```yaml
 name: # delivery config name